 Finally, a panel of biomarkers can also be used to march patients with non-psychiatric medications or nutraceuticals, using large drug gene expression databases.
 That may provide new avenues for treatment, especially of co-morbid medical and psychiatric conditions, as well as leads for new drug development in psychiatry with repurposed drugs.

-We have demonstrated the above series of steps and approaches, in published studies to date for six indications: suicidality, pain, PTSD, memory/Alzheimer, longevity, and most recently mood disorders (depression/bipolar, in press).
+We have demonstrated the above series of steps and approaches, in published studies to date for six indications: suicidality, pain, PTSD, memory/Alzheimer, longevity, and most recently mood disorders (depression/bipolar).
 Other indications, such as anxiety, and schizophrenia (hallucinations/delusions) are forthcoming in the near future.